Dental Implant-Supported Dentures – Dallas, TX

 Improve the Fit of Your Tooth Replacement

 When you’ve had a denture for a long time, you likely already know the pitfalls that can come with them.
 For example, if you’re tired of your denture constantly shifting out of place, either when chewing your favorite foods or when speaking with friends and family, a series of dental implants could completely change your day-to-day life.
-Learn from Dr. Barnett how implant-retained dentures work and the benefits you can expect should you choose them to hold your current (or future) denture!
+Learn from Dr. Barnett about the benefits of dental implant-supported dentures in Dallas, TX and what you can expect should you choose them to hold your current (or future) denture!

 Traditionally, a full denture is meant to be held in place via the natural suction of the mouth.
 While the mouth can slowly adjust to a denture, it can also begin to shift out of place after enough time.
 Dental implants rely on a series of titanium posts that have integrated with existing bone tissue.
 Once the implants have been placed and are fully healed, the denture can be attached to them, much like a single implant crown or bridge would be.
 This means that patients can experience improved stability and the restorative qualities that come with dental implants.